 Supervisory workers in federally-contracted general industry facilities, government warehouses, and military support operations are frequently required to hold OSHA 30 General Industry before beginning supervisory work.

 Many general industry employers pay a wage premium to OSHA 30 holders for supervisory roles.
-Getting your OSHA 30 before applying for a team lead or supervisor position puts you ahead of candidates with only an OSHA 10 card.
+Getting ythe OSHA 30 before applying for a team lead or supervisor position puts you ahead of candidates with only an OSHA 10 (DOL) card.

 Some workers' compensation insurers and third-party safety auditors require OSHA 30 General Industry for supervisors.
 Employers with trained supervisors can qualify for reduced premiums and demonstrate stronger OSHA compliance.

 Companies building or improving Environmental Health & Safety programs often require supervisors to hold OSHA 30 as a baseline credential.
-It demonstrates the depth of safety knowledge needed to lead a compliant workplace safety program.
+It demonstrates the depth of safety knowledge needed to lead an effective workplace safety program.

 Unlike OSHA 30 Construction — which has explicit state mandates for supervisory roles on public works — OSHA 30 General Industry is most commonly required by employers directly.
 Always check with your employer or HR department about their specific supervisory training requirements.